Treaty of Fort Stanwix (1768)

-The Treaty of Fort Stanwix was a treaty signed between representatives from the Iroquois and Great Britain (accompanied by negotiators from New Jersey, Virginia and Pennsylvania) in 1768 at Fort Stanwix.
-It was negotiated between Sir William Johnson, his deputy George Croghan, and representatives of the Iroquois.
+The Treaty of Fort Stanwix was a treaty signed between representatives from the Haudenosaunee and Great Britain (accompanied by negotiators from New Jersey, Virginia and Pennsylvania) in 1768 at Fort Stanwix.
+It was negotiated between Sir William Johnson, his deputy George Croghan, and representatives of the Haudenosaunee.

 The treaty established a Line of Property following the Ohio River that ceded the Kentucky portion of the Virginia Colony to the British Crown, as well as most of what is now West Virginia.
-The treaty also settled land claims between the Iroquois and the Penn family; the lands acquired by American colonists in Pennsylvania were known as the New Purchase.
+The treaty also settled land claims between the Haudenosaunee and the Penn family; the lands acquired by American colonists in Pennsylvania were known as the New Purchase.